-- Young objects have a high chance of being garbage

-But they're only a small portion of all objects So if we focus our efforts on them, can free a lot of space in not much time! - Have a separate region for young objects: nursery - Allocate new objects there - When we run out of space, collect there (only!) - When objects get old enough, migrate them to the main heap - When we run out of space in the main heap, only then do we GC it
+- Young objects have a high chance of being garbage - But they're only a small portion of all objects - So if we focus our efforts on them, can free a lot of space in not much time! - Have a separate region for young objects: nursery - Allocate new objects there - When we run out of space, collect there (only!) - When objects get old enough, so less chance of dying, migrate them to the main heap - When we run out of space in the main heap, only then do we GC it